 Through her strategic regulatory and policy insights, Lucie provides a roadmap for market conduct excellence in the financial services industry.

-Lucie Tedesco is Senior Counsel in McCarthy Tétrault’s Banking and Financial Services Regulatory Group.
+Lucie Tedesco is Strategic Advisor and Counsel in McCarthy Tétrault’s Banking and Financial Services Regulatory Group.
 She is the former Commissioner of the Financial Consumer Agency of Canada (FCAC) with more than 24 years’ experience in financial sector policy and regulation and an in-depth understanding of the operations of Canada’s safety net agencies, including the Bank of Canada, Department of Finance and Office of the Superintendent of Financial Institutions (OSFI).

 Known for her ability to get things done through collaboration, Lucie navigates the inner workings of the regulatory system to deliver collaborative solutions.
 Her strong reputation with and high level of trust from the regulators makes her the ideal person to entrust with your regulatory matters.